dkStephanos/nbaRotationBuilder/README.md

 # nbaRotationBuilder

-Full-stack prototype for an NBA rotation
+Full-stack prototype writen in Django/React for an NBA game rotation, with NBA stats integration for lineup/rotation specific metrics.